Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 New criticisms emerged early this year, and on many fronts.
 When Facebook said in January that it would continue to allow political advertisers to target users, Federal Election Commissioner Ellen Weintraub responded by saying that Facebook's "weak plan suggests the company has no idea how seriously it is hurting democracy."

-Critics also said the company fell short in its response to an inflammatory post by President Trump in late May, in which he revived the phrase "when the looting starts, the shooting starts."
+Critics also said the company fell short in its response to an inflammatory post by Trump in late May in which the president revived the phrase "when the looting starts, the shooting starts."

 Twitter hid its version of Trump's post behind a warning label, but Facebook declined to take such action.
-In the weeks that followed, members of the public and Facebook's own employees complained about its handling of racist and hateful rhetoric, leading a number of large corporations to pause their advertising on Facebook.
+In the weeks that followed, members of the public and Facebook employees complained about the company's handling of racist and hateful rhetoric, leading a number of large corporations to pause their advertising on the social media platform.

 By late June, as NPR's Shannon Bond reported, Facebook had reversed its position somewhat, saying it would "put warning labels on posts that break its rules but are considered newsworthy."